May 29, 2019

 These findings raise several key questions.
 While policy and procedures are important, are colleges and universities missing an opportunity to engage with their faculty more deeply by focusing so heavily on them?
 Would students benefit if more faculty affairs resources were dedicated to teaching and learning?
 Does the lack of professional growth and advancement oriented resources reveal a need for greater professional development support for faculty?

 In addition to examining these three orientations, we also attempted to better understand department staffing.
 We found that the median ratio of faculty to faculty affairs employees is roughly three.
-Also interestingly, the most senior leader of a faculty affairs department typically has a Provost or Vice/Associate Provost title, holds a PhD, previously worked at an R1 institution, and is female.
+Also interestingly, the most senior leader of an FA department typically has a Provost or Vice/Associate Provost title, holds a PhD, previously worked at an R1 institution, and is female.

-While our survey of faculty affairs departments (the Faculty Affairs Inventory Research project or “FAIR”) does not offer a conclusive view of faculty affairs departments, it is a first step that we hope provokes a conversation about faculty affairs services, staffing, and how such departments communicate with those they seek to serve.
+While our survey of these departments (the Faculty Affairs Inventory Research project or “FAIR”) does not offer a conclusive view, it is a first step that we hope provokes a conversation about faculty affairs services, staffing, and how such departments communicate with those they seek to serve.

 In the third blog of this three-part series, we will share key takeaways from the May 29, 2019 Interfolio Convening on Faculty Affairs Research (iCFAR) where Washington, DC-area faculty affairs professionals will gather to discuss the FAIR results, as well as other relevant research and faculty affairs issues.